Zheng’s question made perfect sense, both rational and reasonable – why had this trembling scrap of humanity decided to set her free?

 “I don’t know!” he almost screamed.
 “I don’t know where they took the other girl, I swear!
 I swear, oh God, please no, no, I swear, I-”

-“You must do, or you’re going to meet your God.”
+“You must know, or you’re going to meet your God.”

 His eyes darted back and forth, sweat on his brow, shaking all over.